-1. Disconnect the MAP/IAT connector from the sensor located on top of the throttle body.
+1. Disconnect the sensor connector from the sensor located on top of the throttle body.

 2. Select DC Voltage on the tester and turn the ignition switch to the ON position.

 3. Connect the black tester lead to the pink/black wire and the red tester lead to the green/black wire.
 The meter should read 4.5-5.5 DC volts.
 If the meter does not read as specified, check the ECM connector or wiring.

-4. Connect the MAP/IAT to the harness; then using Maxi-Clips, connect the red tester lead to the brown/white wire and the black tester lead to the pink/black wire.
-With the engine running at idle speed, the meter should read approximately 2.5 DC volts (MAP sensor signal).
+4. Connect the sensor to the harness; then using Maxi-Clips, connect the red tester lead to the brown/white wire and the black tester lead to the pink/black wire.
+With the engine running at idle speed, the meter should read approximately 2.5 DC volts.
 5. Connect the red tester lead to the green/red wire.
-With the engine at idle and at room temperature (approximately 68° F), the meter should read approximately 2.9 DC volts (IAT sensor signal).
+With the engine at idle and at room temperature (approximately 68° F), the meter should read approximately 2.9 DC volts.